Latchford, Ontario: History

 Latchford was first settled in 1902 when the decision to build the Temiskaming and Northern Ontario Railway (now the Ontario Northland Railway) was struck.
 It was decided the railway would cross the Montreal River at the location of what is today Latchford, and a bridge was finished in 1904.
 Hence, the settlement was known first as Montreal River Station.
 It was renamed Latchford in 1905 in honour of the provincial commissioner of public works, Francis Robert Latchford, and was incorporated as a town on July 15, 1907.
 A dam that provided hydroelectric power, as well as a vehicle crossing over the river, was built in 1910, and Ontario Highway 11 including a bridge over the river was built finished through the town in 1927.
 Silver mining, forestry, and later tourism, drove Latchford’s economy throughout the 20th century.

 In 2006, the boundaries of the town were expanded to include the South Part of geographic Gillies Limit Township.

-A plaque was erected in 2009 commemorating the founding of the town.